Doctor insights on:

 What Is A Medical Onconologist Vs A Clinical Oncologist

 Same: "clinical" usually means a doctor who works in the clinical setting, ie seeing patients.
 A medical oncologist is a doctor who treats cancer patients with medications and chemotherapy.
-A "clinical" oncologist probably means the same thing, although it's not a term I've heard used very much. ...Read moreSee 1 more doctor answer
+A "clinical" oncologist probably means the same thing, although it's not a term i've heard used very much. ...Read moreSee 1 more doctor answer

 Not much: Medical oncologists are trained through to diagnose and treat cancer using internal medicine (i.e. With medications, or chemotherapy).
 Many medical oncologists also receive training in hematology (the study of blood diseases) since the two are closely linked - thus, they are hematology/oncology certified (heme/onc). ...Read moreSee 1 more doctor answer

 Thus:: A medical oncologist uses medications of different sorts (chemo, hormones, etc.) whereas a radiation oncologist uses different forms of radiation (beams, implants, etc.).
 They work together with surgeons, nurses, and therapists of different kinds.
 Cancer treatment is a group effort.
 Best to you. ...Read more

 General vs specific: Medical consultation infers a request for a general but thorough medical evaluation when recommendations are being sought for help with a diagnosis or for managing a known medical condition.
 A medical clearance is a specific request for ascertaining whether a patient is medically cleared to undergo a specific procedure, surgery, or activity. ...Read moreSee 1 more doctor answer